darkDev8/XDrive-4.0/README.md

 * New GUI interface make intracting easier

 ## Bugs
-* Server connection fails
+* Sftp server connection fails
-* Show content item not working
+* Show content item in main popup menu not working
+* Storage analyzer not working
-* Analyze storage not working
+* User limitations not working
-* Filter file types not working
+* Filter file types in main combo box not working
 * Stop button in upload file form not working
 * Some items in popup menu for main form background won't change.